mgschoen/contentful-reference-matrix-field-app/README.md

 * Each object represents a tuple of
     * a relation to another entry
     * some arbitrary text
+* Items can be sorted via drag and drop
 * The following things can be configured:
     * JSON keys
     * Allowed content types for referenced entries